omarma963/thesis/README.md

-# Detect male users pretending to be female on Facebook by analyzing writing style (Arabic + English),
-# using deep learning (BERT/AraBERT), and image verification.
+# Detect male users pretending to be female on Facebook by analyzing writing style (Arabic + English),using deep learning (BERT/AraBERT), and image verification.

 Overview